 In the actual kits range there are supposedly six new tools, I wont bore you with them because there are already kits on the market and very good ones at that for every new tool Airfix are saying they will produce.

-The one they are push8ing most is the newly tooled Mosquito, and aircraft which has been done to death by other manufacturers and it seems very unlikely that Airfix will bring anything new to the table.
+The one they are pushing most is the newly tooled Mosquito, an aircraft which has been done to death by other manufacturers and it seems very unlikely that Airfix will bring anything new to the table.
+The diffence being that this kit is the pressurised cockpit version, it remains to be seen how they get this vasriant across.

 Looking at the 3D print imaging, to me it lacks the detail and crispness of existing kits like the Tamiya version.